The Shockey Family

 Dairy Farmers from Ravenswood, West Virginia

-Joe is a second generation dairy farmer from Jackson County, West Virginia.
+Joe is a second generation dairy farmer from Sandyville, West Virginia.
 Together with his wife Rachel, and their four children, they care for about 250 cows and farm 300 acres of corn.

 Why did you decide to continue your family’s dairy farming tradition?